 Some exhibits particularly appealed to my 9 year olds.
 A letter from Florence Nightingale reporting on the conduct and ability of her nurses was one and correspondence between Anne Boleyn and Henry VIII another.
 Each case reveals another story, another piece of history.
 A letter from Churchill, writing by Darwin, the fascinating stories told by the writers of these documents forming part of British and international history for centuries.
 Items come and go from the collection here.

-On World Book Day and beyond, the place to go for a trip through Britain’s literary legacy is undoubtedly the British Library.
+If you want to enlighten and inspire your family, the place to go for a trip through Britain’s literary legacy is undoubtedly the British Library.

 PIN FOR LATER